MasterBubbles/End-Ghost-Keys/README.md

 Then, save the file using `CTRL+O`, `Enter`, and `CTRL+X`

-Step 3: Now that the script and the input file are in the same folder, you can execute the script with the command below.
+**Step 3**: Now that the script and the input file are in the same folder, you can execute the script with the command below.
 It needs to be executed once per macro:

 ```
 sh macro_adjuster.sh